jimhigson/oboe.js-dissertation/main/main.md

 caching and a cache which saw the data when it was live could store it as usual and later serve it as historic.
-More sophisticated intermediate caches sitting on the network between client and service would recognise when a new request has the same url as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound request.
+More sophisticated intermediate caches sitting on the network between client and service would recognise when a new request has the same URL as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound request.
 Hence, the resource would be cacheable even while the election